Bupleurum rotundifolium ‘Griffithii’

 Plants from an autumn sowing will be bigger, stronger and more prolific with blooms earlier in the season.

-INDOORS: First sow the seed in a punnet on surface of good quality seed raising mix.
+Sow indoors for quick plants & early flowers: First sow the seed in a punnet on surface of good quality seed raising mix.

 Then gently press the seeds onto the surface of the mix, to ensure good contact.

 Because these seeds need light to germinate

 And you can use sieved mix, or fine grit, or vermiculite, or washed sand to sprinkle over the seeds.